jasenwright/Xero-G/README.md

 		-Enemies take into account player motion and shoot in the direction there are heading

-## Different Player Types <br>
+## Different Player Types
-More Health
+-More Health
-Faster
+-Faster
-Ability to have more weapons
+-Ability to have more weapons
 Shoot faster
 Hold more ammo
 Become invisbile